-- Must be 21 or older to apply.
+- You must be 21 or older to apply.

-- Your product/entry must be on the market or available to the public by Q2 2017.
+- Your product/entry must be on the market or available to the public by Q2 2018.
 If your entry/nomination is an app, you will be required to provide a free app download code for our judges.
-Please note, apps will be accepted in every category EXCEPT if they are focused on 1) Fertility, Pregnancy and Parenting Content and/or 2) Tracking, Calendaring and Registry Tools.
+If you have a product you must submit a working product.
+Product submissions must include a completed online application and products should be sent to The Best of Baby Tech Awards, 84 Heather Avenue, San Francisco, CA, 94118.

-- Important note for Medical Device applicants: Medical innovations requiring FDA approval in the U.S. (or the equivalent in other countries) should have received such approval before submitting to the The Bump’s Best of Baby Tech Awards 2017.
+- Important note for Medical Device applicant’s: Medical innovations requiring FDA approval in the U.S. (or the equivalent in other countries) should have received such approval before submitting your product for consideration.
 We will not consider innovations that are still in clinical trials because the eventual outcome of the trials is unknown.

 - Product must have some type of technology component to be a valid entry.